microsoft/FluidFramework/BREAKING.md

 - [IDocumentStorageServicePolicies.maximumCacheDurationMs policy must be exactly 5 days if defined](#idocumentstorageservicepoliciesmaximumcachedurationms-policy-must-be-exactly-5-days-if-defined)

 ### Deprecate existing flag in runtime
-The `existing` flag in runtime has been deprecated and will be removed in a future breaking change.
+The `existing` flag in IContainerContext has been deprecated and will be removed in a future breaking change.
+Furthermore, in the same breaking change, in ContainerRuntime existing will be required and expected in instantiateRuntime().

 ### Signature from ISummarizerInternalsProvider.refreshLatestSummaryAck interface has changed
 `ISummarizerInternalsProvider.refreshLatestSummaryAck` interface has been updated to now accept `IRefreshSummaryAckOptions` property instead.